Step 1: Getting Started

 Article summary

-This article will help make sure you have the right environment, tools and concepts to start ingesting telemetry for IOS-XR or IOS-XE devices.
+This article will help ensure you have the right environment, tools, and concepts to start ingesting telemetry for IOS-XR or IOS-XE devices.

 Provider Connectivity Assurance - Cloud Deployment